 Statements made in this press release concerning the current plans, expectations, strategies and beliefs of the Sony Financial Group.
 Any statements contained herein that are not historical facts are forward-looking statements or pro forma information.
 Forward-looking statements may include-but are not limited to-words such as "believe," "anticipate," "plan," "strategy," "expect," "assume," "forecast," "predict," "propose," "intend" and "possibility" that describe future operating activities, business performance, events or conditions.
-Forward-looking statements and pro forma information are based on assumptions, decisions and judgments made by the management of Sony Financial Group companies, and are based on information that is currently available to them.
+Forward-looking statements, whether spoken or written, may also be included in other materials released to the public.
+These forward-looking statements and pro forma information are based on assumptions, decisions and judgments made by the management of Sony Financial Group companies, and are based on information that is currently available to them.
 As such, they are subject to various risks and uncertainties, and actual business results may vary substantially from the forecasts expressed or implied in forward-looking statements.
 Consequently, investors are cautioned not to place undue reliance on forward-looking statements.
 Sony Financial Group companies are under no obligation to revise forward-looking statements or pro forma information in light of new information, future events or other findings.
 The information contained in this press release does not constitute or form part of any offer for sale or subscription of or solicitation or invitation of any offer to buy or subscribe to any securities, nor shall it or any part of it form the basis of or be relied on in connection with any contract or commitment whatsoever in Japan or abroad.